aws-samples/aws-elemental-mediatailor-tools/CustomMetrics/README.md

 # Creating a Custom AWS Elemental MediaTailor Metric and CloudWatch Alarm

-This tutorial will take you through creating a custom metric using the AWS Elemental MediaTailor log groups that have been made available in CloudWatch.
-There are currently two AWS Elemental MediaTailor log groups.
-One keeps track of Manifest related errors and another records Ad Server and AWS Elemental MediaTailor errors.
+This tutorial will take you through creating a custom metric using two of the AWS Elemental MediaTailor log groups that have been made available in CloudWatch.
+One that keeps track of Manifest related errors (ManifestService), and another that records Ad Server and AWS Elemental MediaTailor activities(AdDecisionServerInteractions).
 In this exercise, we create a new Amazon CloudWatch metric that tallies a count each time an error is recorded, regardless of which log group the error is written to.
 We will then create an Amazon CloudWatch alarm that gets triggered whenever a threshold of errors is reached in a given amount of time.
 This entire tutorial will be done in the **us-east-1**  region.

 Here are the high level steps we will walk through to accomplish our task above:
 1. [Create an IAM role that gives AWS Elemental MediaTailor access Amazon CloudWatch](#1-create-an-iam-role-that-gives-aws-elemental-mediatailor-access-amazon-cloudwatch)